League One, February 10 2018

-Wigan responded through James Vaughan, but a further finish from Michael Kightly restored Southend’s two-goal lead and ultimately secured all three points, making Powell the first permanent manager in the club’s history to oversee victory in his first three fixtures since being appointed.
+Wigan responded through James Vaughan, but a further finish from Michael Kightly restored Southend’s two-goal advantage and ultimately secured all three points, making Powell the first permanent manager in the club’s history to oversee victory in his first three fixtures.
 Speaking exclusively to The Coaches’ Voice, the Charlton favourite and England coach revisits the tactics he demanded from a team also featuring Anton Ferdinand, who he once played alongside at West Ham.